-The Oklahoma Men's Ministry hosts an annual Men's Conference and Missions Trip.
+The Oklahoma Men's Ministry hosts an annual Men's Conference, a Global Missions Trip and a State Men's Ministry Trip.
 The purpose of these events is for the men to receive information, inspiration and to give back to the kingdom of God through building skills and Christian development.
 This department encourages and promotes Christian fellowship among the men of Oklahoma.